cc-learningTogether/Modularis/README.md

 #### 1. Check the To-Dos

-Visit the [Projects board](https://github.com/orgs/cc-learningTogether/projects/4/views/1) and browse the available tasks.
+Visit the [Project backlog](https://github.com/orgs/cc-learningTogether/projects/4/views/1) and browse the available tasks.

 Pick a task and assign yourself
 Choose a task you’d like to work on and assign it to yourself.